Cleaning and caring for your Caravan

 You may need to apply two coats of Happy Ending to really see the super hydrophobic water behaviour, thanks to the larger particle size of modern gel coat.

-On the slight chance that you get any streaking or uneven patchiness when using Happy Ending, simply wipe over the marks with the Big Green Sucker or Big Softie cloth using a bit of extra pressure on the towel to remove these "high spots".
-If the marks are left to dry, don't freak out as the Paint Cleanse and Restore can remove them easily.
+On the slight chance that you get any streaking or uneven patchiness when using Happy Ending, simply wipe over the marks with The Big Green Sucker or Big Softie cloth using a bit of extra pressure on the towel to remove these "high spots".
+If the marks are left to dry, don't freak out, as the Paint Cleanse and Restore can remove them easily.

-Thoroughly rinse the van down with the open end of the hose, to flood the panels which will now be very hydrophobic leaving very little water behind, which means less drying time for you!
+After rinsing off the Happy Ending, thoroughly rinse the van down with the open end of the hose, to flood the panels which will now be very hydrophobic leaving very little water behind, which means less drying time for you!

-Get The Big Green Sucker and drape it over your arm with the bulk of the towel hanging down.
-Spray 4-6 sprays of Boss Gloss straight into the towel.
-Flip the towel over and spray another 4-6 sprays on the other side.
-Now dry the larger panels of the van as best you can, starting with any windows first to minimize water spotting issues.
 Once most of the flat surfaces are done, grab an electric blower like our 18V Milwaukee here, and holding the cloth nearby, blow out every single crevice, window channel, hatch seal, and any other intricate areas where water likes to hide.
 This helps eliminate any run marks from appearing after you've finished drying.
 Make your way around the van until you're happy the bulk of the water is gone.

 Wheels and tyres are lucky last.
 Dry the tyres first with a clean and dry Dirty Deeds cloth.
 Then, spray 6-7 sprays (you might need more or less depending on the type of tyre, how big it is etc) of Tyre Sheen into an All Sorts applicator, then wipe over the tyre, covering all the rubber surface, being sure to get it into the lettering on the tyres.
 If you like a shinier look on your tyres, you can apply a second layer of Tyre Sheen after the first layer has dried.